urosevic/stock-ticker/readme.txt

 * Disable scrolling ticker and make it static
 * Define custom names for companies to be used instead of the symbols
 * Define custom elements as a part of visible value
+* Optional (BETA) Intraday time series for equity.
+Known issues because of 15min timeframe: RANGE and VOLUME are wrong.
+Because indexes does not have VOLUME, so for indexes and currencies TIME_SERIES_DAILY will be used

 You can set custom template for visible change value.
 Default format is `%company% %price% %change% %changep%`.
 As a macro keywords you can use: